carykh/jumpcutter/README.md

 ## Building with nix
 `nix-build` to get a script with all the libraries and ffmpeg, `nix-build -A bundle` to get a single binary.

+### Note to users:
+There might be updates in this repository.
+If you have git installed, the easiest way to update is by doing ``git pull`` in a command prompt or terminal.